 Southgate School provides regular Team Teach training for all staff working with pupils.
-The Team Teach approach focuses on de-escalating situations before physical intervention is necessary.
+The Team Teach approach focuses on de-escalating situations to eliminate or reduce the need for physical intervention.
 Physical Intervention will only be used when other methods of de-escalation have been exhausted or where quick action is required (e.g. to prevent an assault).